utiasASRL/MyhalSimulator-docker/README.md

 ## Compiling the simulator in the container

 Install [Visual Studio Code (vscode)](https://code.visualstudio.com/download) and its extentions **Docker** and **Remote-Containers**.

 We will set up vscode to work inside a container built on our image `docker_ros_melodic`.
-Open vscode: Files > Open worspace and navigate to `/MyhalSimulator/melodic-TourGuide.code-workspace`.
+Open vscode: 'Files' > 'Open worspace' and navigate to `/MyhalSimulator/melodic-TourGuide.code-workspace`.

 The `.devcontainer/devcontainer.json` give vscode information about which image to build a container from and the extensions that should be downloaded in the containerized vscode environment.